 Keeping a bank account open in your home country as an expat, however, is another decision to make.
 Anyone planning to eventually return to their home country may find it beneficial to keep them open as long as possible, depending on how expensive any fees may be.
 For those who plan on staying abroad indefinitely, it often depends upon two factors: debts and the difficulty of opening a new account if you ever do return.
 Either way, carefully consider how you set up your cross-border banking activity.

 Pay your debts before and after moving abroad

-Those with debts in their home countries, such as a credit card or student loan, may find it more expensive or difficult to use a foreign bank account to make payments.
-Transferring money overseas has become far simpler than old-fashioned wire transfers, but these services often come with high transfer fees and unfavourable exchange rates.
-Keeping an account in your home country is valuable in order to pay off these debts, provided that the banking fees amount to less than the cost of a wire transfer or service.
+Those with debts in their home countries, such as a credit card or student loan, may find it more expensive to use a foreign bank account to make payments.
+Transferring money overseas has become easier than old-fashioned wire transfers; however, these services often come with high transfer fees and unfavorable exchange rates.
+Keeping an account in your home country is valuable to pay off debts, provided that the banking fees amount to less than the cost of a wire transfer or service.

-If you are keeping your bank account in your home country, you may have a savings account as well.
-Interest accrued on a savings account is considered income, and must be reported when filing taxes in your tax residence.
-There are numerous other financial products that you may have abroad, however, and they may all be subject to tax.
+If you keep a bank account in your home country, you may have a savings account as well.
+Interest accrued on a savings account is considered income; as such, you must report it when filing taxes in your tax residence.
+Other financial products that you have abroad may also be subject to tax.

 Even if you do not yet know whether you will be living abroad for the rest of your life or eventually returning to your home country, planning for the future is key.
-An OECD study of financial literacy showed that most adults do not save up enough for retirement, and it is due, in part, to a lack of knowledge as well as the complex regulations that comprise pension planning for expats.
-Moving abroad is a great endeavour, and one that should not be marred by mismanaged finances.
+Many adults don’t save up enough for retirement: financial literacy isn’t high, complex regulations don’t help, and a global financial crisis can hit at any moment.
+Moving abroad is a great endeavor; it doesn’t need to be marred by troubles with protecting your finances.